 Continue to make contributions as there may be no better tax advantaged possibility than a self-directed IRA, which is the case for many clients.
 In years when your income increases, look to increase your contributions.
 In years with lower income, perhaps look to convert existing pre-tax IRAs to Roth IRAs.

 What does NuView Do?

 As a self-directed IRA administrator headquartered in Florida, we provide the accounting and the forms required by the Department of Labor.
 We offer the paperwork to purchase, maintain, and sell an asset, all within the IRA account.

 Our record-keeping ensures that you will know where every penny of your account is located – from the time we receive your first transfer or contribution until your retirement account is closed or transferred to a beneficiary.

 We file the necessary paperwork with the IRS to keep your account tax-deferred, including the annual valuation and account activity report (5498) as well as form 1099s if distributions occurred during the previous year.

 Our team of Florida-based self-directed IRA professionals updates your asset values with fair market values provided by you and signed by a qualified third-party.

 We hold your undirected cash in FDIC-insured institutions, protected up to the legal limits.
-Our custodial bank, First Trust Company of Onaga engages us to serve as record-keeper for your accounts with NuView IRA.
+Our custodial bank, First Trust Company of Onaga, engages us to serve as record-keeper for your accounts with NuView.